TwilioDevEd/chat-quickstart-objc/README.md

 Now that our server is set up, let's get the starter iOS app up and running.

+## PLEASE NOTE

+The source code in this application is set up to communicate with a server running at `http://localhost:8000`, as if you had set up the PHP server in this README.
+If you run this project on a device, it will not be able to access your token server on `localhost`.

+To test on device, your server will need to be on the public Internet.
+For this, you might consider using a solution like [ngrok](https://ngrok.com/).
+You would then update the `localhost` URL in the `ViewController` with your new public URL.

 ## Configure and Run the Mobile App

 Our mobile application manages dependencies via [Cocoapods](https://cocoapods.org/).